rannn367/tp/docs/UserGuide.md

 Format: `help`

-## Adding a customer: `customeradd` or `c`
+### Adding a customer: `customeradd` or `c`

 Adds a customer to the customer list with required details such as customer ID, name, phone, email, address, reward points, visit count, favourite item, and total spent.

 Format: `customeradd cid/CUSTOMER_ID n/NAME p/PHONE e/EMAIL a/ADDRESS rp/REWARD_POINTS vc/VISIT_COUNT fi/FAVOURITE_ITEM ts/TOTAL_SPENT [t/TAG]…`

-* `CUSTOMER_ID` should start with a 'C' (case insensitive) followed by digits, e.g., C1001, c1001
+* `CUSTOMER_ID` should start with a 'C' (case insensitive) followed by digits, e.g., C1001, c1001, and must not be longer than 10 characters
-* `NAME` should only contain alphanumeric characters and spaces, and it should not be blank
+* `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
-* `PHONE` should only contain digits, and it should be at least 3 digits long
+* `PHONE` should only contain digits, and it should be between 3 and 20 digits long
 * `EMAIL` must be a valid email address.
-* `ADDRESS` can take any value, and it should not be blank
+* `ADDRESS` can take any value, and it should not be blank and must not be longer than 100 characters
 * `REWARD_POINTS` should only contain digits
 * `VISIT_COUNT` should only contain digits
-* `FAVOURITE_ITEM` can take any value, and it should not be blank
+* `FAVOURITE_ITEM` can take any value, and it should not be blank and must not be longer than 30 characters
 * `TOTAL_SPENT` should only contain digits, representing the amount in dollars

 Examples: